ngmor/diffusion_policy/README.md

 - `input_path`: path to ROS bags to convert (from the `ws/src/diffusion_policy` directory)
 - `output_path`: path to output the converted data (from the `ws/src/diffusion_policy` directory)
 - `rate` - rate at which to decimate the data.
 ROS messages faster than this rate will be averaged in the frames of the output data.
 - `image_shape` - shape (CHW) of images that are input into the model.
-Images in the ROS bags that are of different sizes will be converted to this shape (though the task/data_conversion configs are flexible enough if you want to define different images in different shapes).
+Images in the ROS bags that are of different sizes will be converted to this shape (though the task/data_conversion configs are flexible enough if you want to define different shapes for different images).
 - `joint_states` - topics of the type `sensor_msgs/msg/JointState` to use for input/output data of the model.
 Data marked as `low_dim` will be used in the `low_dim` model input data.
 Data marked as `action` will be used as model output.
 Any data can be labeled as both.
 Follow the example format to properly configure.
 - `twists` - topics of the type `geometry_msgs/msg/Twist` to use for input/output data of the model.
 Data marked as `low_dim` will be used in the `low_dim` model input data.
 Data marked as `action` will be used as model output.
 Any data can be labeled as both.
 Follow the example format to properly configure.
 - `images` - topics of the type `sensor_msgs/msg/CompressedImage` to use for input to the model.
 Follow the example format to properly configure.